 Even the blackest of black cats can look different in the sun.
 This can be partly due to feline genes.
 Cats' bodies, like humans, are made up of genetic materials, called genes.
 Genes and their associated alleles are responsible for the color of our eyes, the pigment of our hair, and other inherited physical traits from our forebears, such as long legs.

 Additionally, the melanin in cats' hair is what determines the difference in the colors of eyes, skin, and hair.
 Melanin is in the hair shafts and takes the form of microscopic granules, which vary in shape, size, and arrangement.
 This can be one of the reasons there is a variety of color in black cats' coats.

 Genes can be dominant or recessive.
 This is how a very black cat may appear as a brown cat in the summer sun—as a possible result of a recessive red gene.
 This is especially common in longhaired black cats.
 You may also have seen black cats with white roots, which are called "smokes."

 It is believed that the original color pattern of all domesticated cats is the tabby.
 With this theory, most cats today carry the recessive gene for a tabby.
 However, solid-colored cats (including black cats) have another recessive gene that suppresses the tabby pattern.
 If the tabby pattern is not completely repressed, this can be a reason for seeing a hint of tabby markings in a black cat under a bright light.
 The tabby "M" is the most distinctive of these.

 The Cat Might Not Be Black

-It's possible that the cat you're seeing in the sunlight is not black to begin with.
-Although the rarest color of cat is fawn, a dilution of cinnamon most commonly found in Abyssinians, it's possible that you're seeing a yellowish-brown colored cat of this nature.
+It's possible that the cat you're seeing in the sunlight is not black, to begin with.
+Although the rarest color of a cat is fawn, a dilution of cinnamon most commonly found in Abyssinians, you may be seeing a yellowish-brown colored cat of this nature.